Wrestling in the Olympics: Stories That Will Inspire You!

 Conclusion

-The enduring presence of Wrestling in the Olympics is a testament to its universal appeal and historical significance.
+The enduring presence of wrestling in the Olympics is a testament to its universal appeal and historical significance.

 As the sport continues to evolve and inspire, its legacy within the Olympic movement remains secure.
 This promises exciting future chapters in wrestling’s storied history.